pgxn/rfcs/text/0005-release-certification.md

 }
 ```

-Using the release metadata, a client can determine the URL to download the zip
+Using the release metadata, a client determines the URL to download the zip
-file, then validate it against the SHA-1 digest.
+file, then validates it against the SHA-1 digest.

 ### Signed Releases

 A lot has changed since 2010, including an increasing need for [public key
 signing] to validate that distribution files come from trusted sources.
-[PGXN
+The
-Meta Spec v2][v2] provides an opportunity to update the release `META.json`
+introduction of [PGXN Meta Spec v2][v2] provides an opportunity to update the
-format with signed metadata to enable a much more secure method of validation.
+release `META.json` format with signed metadata to enable a much more secure
+method of validation.

 This RFC therefore proposes to extend [v2] distribution metadata with a single
-additional property, `certs`, that contains one or more certifications that
+additional property, `certs`, that contains one or more *certifications* that
 attest to the authenticity or other characteristics of a release on PGXN.

 The `certs` value is an object that contains at least one property, `pgxn`,
 which itself contains a PGXN-generated [RFC 7515][JWS] JSON Web Signature in
 the [JWS JSON Serialization] format.
 The `pgxn` property will allow clients
-not only to find the release file to download and verify against checksums,
+not only to assemble the release URL and verify the downloaded file against
-but also validate it against a public key provided by PGXN.
+checksums, but also validate it against a public key provided by PGXN.

 The design allows multiple signatures, certifications, or other attestations,
 which in the future **MAY** allow authors or other entities to sign releases